AndyDentFree/SpriteKittenly/README.md

 # SpriteKittenly
-Exploring cute and sometimes scratchy corners of SpriteKit with Swift
+Exploring cute and sometimes scratchy corners of SpriteKit with Swift.

+See specific README in each project directory